Embassy of Nigeria, Doha

-The Embassy of Nigeria, Doha is a Nigerian diplomatic mission in Qatar established in 2013 and currently headed by ambassador Yakubu Abdullahi Ahmed.
-The mission is the only representation of Nigeria in the State of Qatar.
+The Embassy of Nigeria, Doha is the Nigerian diplomatic mission in Qatar established in 2013 and currently headed by ambassador Yakubu Abdullahi Ahmed.

-Brief History
+Brief history

-The embassy of Nigeria in Qatar was created in 2013 to foster good bilateral relationship between the two countries.
+The embassy of Nigeria in Qatar was set up in 2013 to foster good bilateral relationship between the two countries.
 It was the same year that the state of Qatar also opened an embassy in Nigeria.
 The embassy provides various services which include passport services (including Tourist, Business, Temporary permit, Diplomatic/Official and Transit Visa), travel visas and attestation and legalisation of documents of individuals and companies.